Aloril/chess_book_learning/README.md

 tournamet.py --name "Stockfish 8 Book learning" --tournament_script round.bat 100
 Same as above, but instead of round.sh wll use round.bat (copy round.sh and modify it)

+tournamet.py --name "Stockfish 8 Book learning" --fen "rnbqkbnr/pppp1ppp/8/4p3/4P3/8/PPPP1PPP/RNBQKBNR w KQkq e6 0 2"
+Will start from specified fen.
+In round.sh add -pgnin file_where_above_fen_is_in_header_and_no_moves.pgn

+tournamet.py --name "Stockfish 8 Book learning" --nodes 10M
+Will use use 10x more nodes in analysis than default 1M setting.

 book_learning.py: Used to create opening book from games played by engine or human.
 Example usage: